Book Appointment Now

 Direct flights connect major U.S. cities to Bogotá and Medellín.
 Flights from Miami, Atlanta, or Houston take 3-6 hours.
 Book 4-6 weeks in advance for best prices.

 Finding comfortable accommodation near your hospital takes minimal effort thanks to Colombia’s developed medical tourism infrastructure.
 Medical hotels located within walking distance of major hospitals charge $40-80 per night and provide nursing support for post-operative care.
-For a more comprehensive experience, recovery houses offer weekly packages at $500-1000 that include meals, transportation to appointments, and a supportive environment with other medical travelers.
-Extended stays become surprisingly affordable in serviced apartments, running $800-1500 per month with full kitchens and housekeeping—ideal if you’re combining surgery with an extended Colombian adventure.
+For a more comprehensive experience, recovery houses offer weekly rates at $500-1000 that include meals, transportation to appointments, and a supportive environment with other medical travelers.
+Extended stays become surprisingly affordable in serviced apartments, running $800-1500 per month with full kitchens and housekeeping, suitable for patients requiring extended post-operative recovery periods.

 Do You Need a Visa for Medical Travel?